-Once the FEP Financial and Employment Planner or W-2 Wisconsin Works worker has presented documentation to support the action, the petitioner must be provided the opportunity to rebut the information.
+Once the FEP Financial and Employment Planner or W-2 Wisconsin Works worker has presented documentation to support the action, the petitioner An individual requesting a Fact Finding or Departmental review. must be provided the opportunity to rebut the information.
 If credibility is an issue, the Fact Finder must determine which party was most credible based on testimony or evidence presented during the hearing.
 Factors used to weigh the evidence include: